marcinhodor/volcanoes/README.md

-# Volcanoes of the Earth
+# Volcanoes of the World

 Data visualization / Web development project.